 Wine isn't all about the taste, as anyone who has browsed a liquor store's shelves can confirm.
 There’s something unique and special to the experience of having it – from the bottled patience of treating the vineyards to the type of glass you sip it from.
 But other than its origin and taste, the best champagne is always followed by a good branding campaign.

 Let's face it, most people choose their wine based on the label on the bottle, which may surprise you if you're a skilled oenophile.
-Because of this, your wine branding must accurately capture the essence of your winery.
+Because of this, top branding agencies adorn the bottles with labels that are both eye-pleasing but they also accurately capture the essence of your winery.
 A wine label should provide all the information you require about the wine, including the variety, the intended consumer, the country of origin, and the price range.

 Here are some impeccable examples of champagne branding done right: